gurugio/lowlevelprogramming-university/README.md

   * plan for service like [The Eudyptula Challenge](http://eudyptula-challenge.org/)
   * Just an idea at the moment..
   * If you can make all tiny projects in that page, you would be good to start big projects.
+* [Michael Abrash’s Graphics Programming Black Book, Special Edition]http://www.jagregory.com/abrash-black-book/)
+  * Reference on optimization using C and a bit of x86 assembly
+  * Starts from the 8088 up to today
+  * Special focus on low-level graphics optimization

 ## Applications